 Tax on Cryptocurrency in Ireland

-In the past couple of years a lot more people in Ireland became interested in crypto assets – such as ‘cryptocurrency’ and Non-Fungible Tokens (‘NFTs’)
+In the past couple of years a lot more people in Ireland became interested in crypto assets – such as ‘cryptocurrency’ and Non-Fungible Tokens (‘NFTs’).

 A 2023 survey for the Banking and Payments Federation Ireland found that 8% of adults aged 18+ in Ireland had invested in Bitcoin or other crypto assets.
 That equates to around 300,000 people.

 Some people will have made large gains on cryptocurrencies such as Bitcoin , Ethereum and Dogecoin.
-Many others may also have made losses.
+Many others may also have made large losses.

 Many of those people that have invested in, or speculated on, cryptocurrency may not be aware that tax will usually be due on any profits they make.